luwoon/Python/README.md

 # Python Portfolio

-This repository contains samples of PYthon code that I have written.
+This repository contains samples of Python code that I have written.

 | Project Name    | Description |
 | -------- | ------- |